Tskalka/DataStructureTutorial/0-welcome.md

 ## II.
 [Stack](https://github.com/Tskalka/DataStructureTutorial/blob/main/1-Stacks.md)
 * What is a stack?
-* How to implement a Stack in Python
 * Real World Example of a Stack
+* How to implement a Stack using a list in Python
 * Common Stack Operations/ Big O
 * Example Problem
 * Test your knowledge problem